Classic Motorcycle Build

 Cylinder Finish-Honing

 After engine cylinders are honed or bored to size, the cylinder walls need to be finish-honed for the new piston rings to seal properly and have a long life.
-This is often done by cross hatching with a quality flex hone.
+Similar to boring machines, machine shops have a special honing machine that does the job fast and easy.

 Brush Research-240 grit flex-hone